Active in St. Paul, Minn.

 - Oral history interview with George Rickey, 1968 June 11

-- Image Gallery items from other collections related to Rickey, George
+- Image and Media Gallery items from other collections related to Rickey, George

 This transcript is in the public domain and may be used without permission.
 Quotes and excerpts must be cited as follows: Oral history interview with George Rickey, 1965 July 17, Archives of American Art, Smithsonian Institution.